i-VRESSE/workflow-builder/docs/schema.md

 To restrict the residues sequence numbers or to restrict the possible chains.
 You can use the `residue` and `chain` formats.

-To compute the valid residues sequence numbers of a property the builder needs to to know which PDB file that belongs to that property.
+To compute the valid residues sequence numbers of a property the builder needs to know which PDB file that belongs to that property.
 This is done by annotating the parent array property with `maxItemsFrom: <global parameter name which holds molecule paths>` and annotating that global parameter with `format: moleculefilepaths`.

 For example a schema of a node